welliam/data-structures/README.md

 the node's value.
 This allows for quick searching of inserted values.
 The binary search tree is used in sorting algorithms and other situations where storing values with quick searching is needed.

+## Trie

+The trie is a data structure for efficient storage and lookup of words.
+It is a tree data structure where each node contains a mapping of characters to other nodes.
+If the node contains a $ character, then the nodes from the top of the trie to that node is a word contained in the trie.
+Although they can be generalized for other data structures, tries generally are used for string related applications such as autocomplete.